 Claims are caused by improper handling of Carnet merchandise.
 Here are some examples which may result in a claim:

 - Goods are sold and will remain in the importing country permanently;

 - Goods are not re-exported in a timely manner:

-- re-exported after the expiration of a Carnet from an importing country; or
+- Re-exported after the expiration of a Carnet from an importing country; or

-- re-exported after a designated date of re-exportation set by a foreign customs inspector at the time of importation.
+- Re-exported after a designated date of re-exportation set by a foreign customs inspector at the time of importation.

 Customs authorities have a right to limit the duration of a Carnet to less than the Carnet validity.
 When such a restriction is noted on the importation counterfoil of the Carnet, the Holder must ensure that the goods are re-exported on or before that date.
 The Holder may petition foreign customs for an extension of this date.
 However, permission must be obtained prior to the designated date of re-exportation.
-It has been our experience that Canada, Korea, Malaysia, Singapore, and Thailand typically restrict importations on Carnets.
+It has been our experience that India, Mexico, Korea, Malaysia, Singapore, and Thailand typically restrict importations on Carnets.

 - Clerical errors made by Carnet Holders or their authorized representatives or customs inspectors, e.g., the handling of split or partial shipments under Carnets.

 A foreign customs authority must issue a claim within twelve months after the Carnet expiration.
 Working in conjunction with USCIB, Holders have six months from the date of the customs claim notification, within which to provide evidence of re-exportation out of the country issuing the claim.
 Once a claim is received, the Carnet will not be cancelled and the security against the Carnet will be held until all claims are resolved.